-During the month of October, Amazon rolled out its “Black Friday-worthy” deals, and Target was advertising the “lowest prices on gifts.”
-Besides taking advantage of early deals, there are a few other tips you can follow to make sure you’re not missing out on the top gifts this year.
+While Black Friday traditionally kicked off the holiday shopping season, no more.
+From Amazon with its early Prime Days to other retailers advertising Black Friday specials weeks before Thanksgiving weekend, deals abound for the early birds.
+Besides taking advantage of the specials, here are a few tips you can follow to make sure you’re not missing out on the top gifts this year.

 Stop Putting Off Shopping